michaelbrusegard/tabline.wez/README.md

         -- for every hour...
         ['23'] = wezterm.nerdfonts.md_clock_time_eleven,
       },
     -- hour_to_icon is a table that maps hours to icons it overwrites the default icon property.
-To use the default icon property set hour_to_icon to nil.
-The color and align properties can still be used on the icon property
+    -- To use the default icon property set hour_to_icon to nil.
+    -- The color and align properties can still be used on the icon property.
     },
     },
   },